onfido/onfido-sdk-ui/README.md

 In addition to this, you must either:

-1. Set up a server to forward the incoming HTTP request, including the path, to id.onfido.com.
-This can be done by setting up a server as a reverse proxy so that the URL that the end-user sees is your selected URL but the content shown is the Onfido hosted Web SDK.
+1. Set up a server to forward the incoming HTTP request, including the path, to `https://id.onfido.com`.
+This can be done by setting up a server as a reverse proxy so that the URL that the end-user sees is your selected URL but the content shown is the Onfido-hosted Web SDK.

 2. Set up a server to host the Onfido Web SDK yourself at the provided URL.
+This server must use the same version of the Onfido Web SDK and must initialize the SDK with `Onfido.init({ mobileFlow: true })`.
+All other configuration options, except for callbacks provided for the `useCustomizedApiRequests` feature, will be provided by your original instance of the Onfido Web SDK.

 ## Going live